jkomoros/card-web/README.md

 That then causes card-view to be activated, with a different page-extra, which it then tells the store to show a specific card.
 It also checks to ensure that the URL showing is the actual card name; if not it silently updates it.

 When you want to navigate to a card, you use actions/navigateToCard, which uses history.pushState, and then calls the router to extract out the URL and operate.

+## OpenAI fine-tuning

+It's possible to export your cards in a way suitable for fine-tuning an OpenAI model.

+The instructions for fine-tuning are here: https://beta.openai.com/docs/guides/fine-tuning

+You can set config.training_data_name to something distinctive if your app_title isn't particularly distinctive.
+This is how the prompt will tell the model to generate text in your particular style.

+To generate a fine-tuning file, go to `https://DOMAIN/maintenance` and then tap the `export-fine-tuning-examples` button.
+This will download a JSONL file with prompts and completions based on all of your working notes and content cards.